 5. Bubble Foam Fun

-This brings a whole new level to low-prep sensory activities.
+This brings a whole new level to low-prep sensory activities and messy play engagement.
 The simplest requirements for this are a squirt of dish soap, a splash of water, and a tiny bit of glycerin to enhance bubble structure.

 I usually whisk or blend the mix until I get peaks of sturdy foam, then deposit it into a tray or sink and have kids go wild.